Hkaar/Epoch/README.md

 ## Requirements

-- PHP >= 8.1
+- PHP >= 8.3
 - Composer
 - Node.js

-## So what's it for?

-This project is just a simple example of a social media web app using laravel and that's pretty much it.
+## Features

+- Has posts, comments, profiles, followers and more
+- Includes explicit preferences (or settings) for privacy
+- Modern design following UI/UX guidelines

 ## Then, how do i run it on my computer?